 Habitat: Moorland and Montane rainforest.

 After breakfast you continue your descent (6 hours), passing the Mandara hut, down to the Marangu gate where you will get a chance to say goodbye to your mountain crews.
 It is strongly recommended not to pay your porters any tips until you and all your gear have reached the gate safely.
 At Marangu Gate, you sign your name and details in a register.
 This is also where successful climbers receive their summit certificate.
-After that, you will be transferred back to Arusha for a long overdue hot shower, dinner and celebrations!
+After that, you will be transferred back to Moshi for a long overdue hot shower, dinner and celebrations!

 Day 8: